jusqu'au 28.09.25

 Thursday 27 March, 7pm

-Since her initial training at the Gerrit Rietveld Academy and then at the Rijksakademie in Amsterdam, Vibeke Mascini has developed a unique and fascinating research that explores the transfer of energy and how decomposing matter can be transformed into a source of electricity.
-Often created in close collaboration with scientists, engineers, and/or musicians, her sculptures, installations, and videos aim to channel an intimate understanding of electricity by establishing a direct relationship with its source.
-Among the results of their research, the fat from a stranded whale, cocaine confiscated by customs, and the hydraulic power of melting glacier water have been used by the artist to generate electricity in poignant installations that offer a reflection on life and death, as well as the often contradictory interconnections between humans and other forms of life.
-Many ongoing projects explore unlikely sources from which electricity is generated through these processes of destruction.
+Often created in close collaboration with scientists, engineers, or musicians, her sculptures, installations, and videos seek to channel an intimate understanding of electricity by establishing a direct and sensory relationship with its source.
+Among the subjects of her research, the fat of a stranded whale, cocaine confiscated by customs services, or the hydraulic power of a melting glacier.
+These different elements have been used by the artist to generate electricity in installations that reflect on the often contradictory interconnections between humans and other forms of life – whether animal, plant, or geological.

 Curator: Sandra Patron